nicolasfara/pulvreakt-crowd-room/README.md

 ## Verbose logs

-To have a more verbose logs, the `DEBUG_LOG_LEVEL` environment variable can be set to "1".
+To have a more verbose log, the DEBUG_LOG_LEVEL environment variable can be set to "1".
-This enables the debug log inside the framework showing the interaction and communication between components to better understand how the framework behave.
+This enables the debug log inside the framework to show the interaction and communication between components to better understand how the framework behaves.